-All applicants for Career and Technical Education programs 450 hours or more, with the exception of Florida Law Enforcement Academy applicants, are required to take a state-mandated TABE prior to enrollment.
+All applicants for Career and Technical Education (CTE) programs 450 hours or more, with the exception of Florida Law Enforcement Academy applicants, take a state mandated TABE prior to enrollment.
+TABE scores are good for two years and must be valid at the time of enrollment.

 Several exemptions to TABE are accepted.
-In order to be exempt, a student must submit official documentation to a counselor/career advisor for verification of an exemption:
+In order to be exempt, a student must submit official documentation to a career advisor for verification of an exemption:

 - 1. Applicants who have earned a standard State of Florida high school diploma, 2007 or later, or possess a documented degree (AA, AS, AAS, BA or BS) may be exempt from TABE testing. (s.1004.91). - 2.
-Applicants who earned a GED no more than two years prior to the start of class. - Students taking any accepted standardized tests such as PERT or ACT may be exempt from the TABE provided the scores are at satisfactory levels and the test was taken within two years of enrollment in a Career and Technical Education program (6A-10315, 6A-10.040). - 4.
+Applicants who have earned a State of Florida High School diploma via the GED® test no more than two years prior to the start of class. - 3.
+Students taking any accepted standardized tests such as PERT or ACT may be exempt from the TABE provided the scores are at satisfactory levels and the test was taken within two years of enrollment in a Career and Technical Education program (6A-10315, 6A-10.040). - 4.
 A student who has completed or who is exempt from the college-level communication and computation skills (CLAST) examination pursuant to s.1008.29 is also exempt from the TABE.
 Per s.
-1008.29. - A student who achieves a score that meets or exceeds a minimum score on a nationally standardized examination (SAT or ACT) is also exempt from the TABE.
-The test must be taken within two years of enrollment in a Career and Technical Education program. - 6.
-Documented successful completion of college-level remedial coursework may be used to meet TABE requirement. - 7.
-Documented passing scores on state-designated industry certification tests may be used. - 8.
-Mandated TABE exit sores may be waived for documented special needs students as per Florida guidelines.
+1008.29. - 5.
+Documented successful completion of college-level remedial coursework may be used to meet TABE requirement.

+- 6. Documented passing scores on state-designated industry certification tests may be used. - 7.
+Mandated TABE exit scores may be waived for documented special needs students as per Florida guidelines.
 The student must enroll in AAAE and begin remediation in order to meet the exit requirements of the CTE program in which the student is enrolled.
 A student, with a documented disability, who is approaching completion (mastered 90% of the competencies) of the CTE program and has not met TABE scores, may be considered for a TABE exemption based on the following.
 It is determined through a SIT meeting that the student has successfully mastered the competencies of the CTE program in which she/he is enrolled and has been participating as expected in AAAE.
 The members of the SIT meeting may agree to waive TABE requirements.